80G Deduction in New Tax Regime: What Changed

 If claiming deductions on donations, opt for itemised deductions during tax filing.

-Donations made after the financial year cutoff date (31st March) are ineligible for deductions in that financial year.
+Donations made after the financial year cutoff date (31st March) are ineligible for ngo donation tax benefit in that financial year.

 How to Avoid:

-Fraudulent organisations often pose as NGOs to collect funds that are not eligible for tax benefits.
+Fraudulent organisations often pose as NGOs to collect funds that carry no valid ngo tax deduction benefit.

 How to Avoid: